niclan/SimpleBreak/README.md

     SimpleBreak figures out which languages (audio and subtitle) are available in the ripped matroska, asks you which ones you want, adds some hard coded options regarding video and audio quality.
-    If the input is HD (1080 or 720) you are offered to reduce resolution to 720HD or SD (Standard Defenition).
+    If the input is HD (4K, 1080 or 720) you are offered to reduce resolution.

     After the user interactions it queues the transcoding job using the Unix/Linux batch system.
 That way you can queue up many